-S. No. Exemptible No. of Lectures Ground of Exemption Competent Authority 1.
-All periods of the days of Voluntarily blood donation to the Dean of the Faculty blood donation Blood Bank 2.
-All Periods of the day of For appearing in the supplementary -do- Examination examinations (Theory/Practical/Viva- voce) 3.
-10 days attendance during a semester For participation in university or Inter- Collegiate sports Tournaments/youth Festivals, NCC/ NSS Campus/ University Educational Excursions/ Mountaineering Courses. -do- 4 15 days attendance during a For participation in Inter- University -do- semester Sports Tournaments Youth Festivals.
+S. No. Exemptible No. of Lectures Ground of Exemption Competent Authority

+1. All periods of the days of Voluntarily blood donation to the Dean of the Faculty

+blood donation Blood Bank

+2. All Periods of the day of For appearing in the supplementary -do-

+Examination examinations (Theory/Practical/Viva-

+voce)

+3. 10 days attendance during a -do-

+semester Collegiate sports Tournaments/youth

+Festivals, NCC/ NSS Campus/

+University Educational Excursions/

+Mountaineering Courses.

+4 15 days attendance during a For participation in Inter- University -do-

+semester Sports Tournaments Youth Festivals.